klaarnut/user-docs/en/easy-website-seo.md

 SEO strategy nowadays is not only to do the meta tag in order to get ranked in google.
 And as google nowadays has improved its algorithm in website ranking, so it becomes more focus on Page Title or content, related to what popular searched from global searchers.

-RVsitebuilder 7 provides the easy way to set SEO to your website.
+RVsitebuilder 7 provides the easy way to set SEO in your website.

 #### Setting Areas